Top 10 Financial Aid Resources for Adult Learners

 7. The Scholarship Academy

 Scholarships can be an excellent source of financial aid, but if you’ve never applied for one before, getting started can feel intimidating.
-The Scholarship Academy offers a wide range of resources, including a scholarship workbook, to help you submit competitive applications.
+The Scholarship Academy offers a wide range of resources to help you submit competitive applications.

 8. The College Board’s Scholarship Search